Here's Why You Never Plug-in a USB Right the First Time

 Now that the truth is out, we finally understand the faults in the design of the USB device that has made an excellent joke for so many years (cue the memes!).

 Much like all tech devices, the USB will continue to evolve as it has from Type A, B, and C. As of right now, the USB isn't going anywhere.
-It's still popularly used for not only storing data but also as a connector for so many popular devices.
+It's still popular for not only storing data but also as a connector for so many popular devices.

 One piece of advice we can take from Bhatt's NPR interview is that "when you get a lot of opposition, you got to feel that you're working on a problem that needs to be solved."
-Without the determination of Bhatt and his team, our company wouldn't be here today creating cool flash drives like these for our clients to market their business with.
+Without the determination of Bhatt and his team, our company wouldn't be here today, creating customizable flash drives for our clients to market their business with.
 We are very excited to see how the USB continues to grow in the future.

 About the author: